Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/MIT missing semester.md

 - git status
   check the current status
 - git cat-file -p \<hash value\>
-	look the what contains in the location that thsi hash value points
+	look the what contains in the location that this hash value points
 - git add
   Track the file in the next snapshot, if you don't apply "add", the changes will be untracked It can employ the staging area and has more flexibility to add commit history